The topic of scallion vs green onions can be confusing. Is there a difference? Also, how do spring onions fit into the mix? Let’s dig in and find out.

-Scallions and green onions belong to the genus and species known as Allium fistulosum.
-Other names for this species include the Japanese bunching onion or Welsh onion.
+Both belong to the genus and species known as Allium fistulosum.
+Other names for this species include Japanese bunching onion and Welsh onion.

-Believe it or not, scallions and green onions actually have additional names, which are often regionally based.
-Scallions is the common name used in Ireland, for example.
+Believe it or not, the differing names are often regionally based.
+Scallion is the common name used in Ireland, for example.
 But each name refers to the same ingredient– something to keep in mind when you’re preparing recipes.

-Since they’re the same ingredient, I’ll refer to them interchangeably moving forward.
+As a result of the dual identity, I’ll refer to them interchangeably moving forward.

 Another key difference is the flavor.
 Scallions have a mild peppery flavor, making them a perfect choice for salads and garnishing a variety of dishes.
 Spring onions, on the other hand, have a more sweet flavor, so they’re a better fit for recipes where you want to add sweetness (for example, somewhere you might normally use vidalia onions).